 - Channels Used by Audience

 - Primary Content Pieces by Audience by Candidate Journey Stage (existing, needed)

 - Content Calendar

 - Resources (available, needed)

 You can take a look at these Rally blog posts for help on how to build out some of these resources as you get started in building your own playbook:

 - 5 Tips to Grow Your Candidate Nurture Email Strategy

 - 19 Free Content Tools for Recruitment Marketing

-If you need more support, join the Rally team for a one-day content marketing workshop in 4 U.S. cities this Fall, in partnership with TextRecruit, Workable, Stories Incorporated and The Muse.
+If you need more support, join the Rally team for a one-day content marketing workshop on August 29, 2023, in Boston and Virtual, in partnership with Stories Incorporated.